joatmon08/hashicorp-stack-demoapp/README.md

 `operations` users will be able to access both `core_infra` and `product_infra`.

+### Configure Argo CD

+Go to the `argocd` workspace in Terraform Cloud.

+Commit it up to your fork.

+This deploys an Argo CD HA cluster.
+You can get the initial `admin` password using the Argo CD CLI or from a Kubernetes secret.

 ### Configure Offline Root CA for Consul

 As a best practice, store root CAs away from Vault.
 To demonstrate this, we generate